babakfp/rehype-inline-code-language/README.md

-# remark-inline-code-language
+# rehype-inline-code-language

-A [Remark](https://github.com/remarkjs/remark) plugin that allows passing a language to inline code.
+A [Rehype](https://github.com/rehypejs/rehype) plugin that allows passing a language to inline code.
 This is useful for syntax highlighting.

 Note: This is not a standard markdown feature.